-The Law of every country is there to guide the people on what right to do and the wrong to abstain from.
+The Law of every country is there to guide the people on what is right and the wrong to abstain from.
 On the other hand, Law can be amended when a new challenge comes up in any country or state.
 The amendment of the part of Law that will strictly address kidnapping in Nigeria will compel the kidnappers to stop such dirty business they have been into for years.

-A notable example is the amended by the Anambra State House of Assembly.
-Because every town in the state were being disturbed by kidnappers when the bad practice started newly, the members of the State House made a strict Law to address the social threat in the state.
-Part of the Law concerning it is that the property and belongings of anyone found as kidnapper in the state will be destroyed (example buildings).
+A notable example is the one amended by the Anambra State House of Assembly.
+Because every town in the state was being disturbed by kidnappers when the bad practice started newly, the members of the State House made a strict Law to address the social threat in the state.
+Part of the Law concerning it is that the property and belongings of anyone found as a kidnapper in the state will be destroyed (example buildings).
 Since the introduction of this Law, many buildings being owned by any detected to be a kidnapper in the state has been destroyed.

 This should not be left for the government alone.
 All of us need to work together to close the gap between the rich and the poor in the country.
-If you are a rich man, employ your neighbour since you can help him out of that his unemployment state.
+If you are a rich man, employ your neighbor since you can help him out of that his unemployment state.
 When you do not employ him, he may be compelled to plan evil because that which you know you can do to help him you failed to.